michsak/michsak.github.io/README.md

 Player has to choose - in his/her opinion - the best answer.<br>
 During play you have to feed wisent and answer 15 questions.<br>
 When the game ends player knows which working group is dedicated for him.
-Of course he/she can apply for another one but if he/she was answering sincerely, the best choice for him/her is done automatically.
+Of course they can apply for another one but if the answers were sincerely, the best choice for him or her is done automatically.
 <br><br>

 Have fun and join <a href="https://iaeste.org/"> IAESTE</a> and <a href="https://iaeste.org/about#countries">local committees</a>!